bitrise-io/devcenter/_articles/en/reviews/setting-up-azure-ad-sso-for-bitrise.md

 ---
 This guide provides step-by-step instructions on setting up Bitrise as a SAML application on Azure Active Directory (AD).

+* loggedinto bitrise
+* have an azure admin right
+*

 {% include message_box.html type="note" title="Azure AD administrator account" content=" Please note that you must have an Azure AD **administrator** account to add Bitrise as a SAML app. sign in to the Azure portal using your Azure Active Directory administrator account "%}

 For more details description, please visit Azure AD's official documentation on setting up [SAML SSO for a non-gallery application](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-single-sign-on-non-gallery-applications).